theduckhorse/Rover-Slime-Tutorial-A2/Mapping and Navigation/README.md

 For whitebox testing, the algo was tested on its shortest path generation using the A* algorithm.

 The image below shows an example console output during our whitebox testing:
+The maze shows the coordiantes that it takes into account when moving.
+In addition, it shows the movement of the car as moving forward and turning left 90 degrees.

 Maze 1                     |
 :-------------------------: